 LRM staff, in conjunction with Carroll's Community Media Center, produced a video about stormwater for homeowners in 2017.
 The video introduced homeowners to stormwater and why it is important.
-Future videos will March 20, 2019 Citizens throughout the county can call the non-emergency Stormwater Pollution Prevention Hotline to report suspected illicit discharges, illegal dumping, and spills.

-show homeowners the various sources of pollutants around their homes and yards and simple practices they can employ to reduce runoff and prevent pollution, as well as other information about stormwater.
+Future videos will show homeowners the various sources of pollutants around their homes and yards and simple practices they can employ to reduce runoff and prevent pollution, as well as other information about stormwater.
 Completed videos are aired on local cable television as well as available online and at the County's social media sites.